jake-low/sourdough/README.md

 # Sourdough vector tiles

 Sourdough is a free vector tile schema for [OpenStreetMap] data.
+This repository contains the Sourdough [schema specification](./SCHEMA.md) and the Planetiler [reference implementation](./src/main/java/fyi/osm/sourdough/).

 ## Design goals